geological-survey-of-queensland/geological-properties-database/README.md

-# Sites, samples, observations &amp; results database (Geological properties database)
+# Sites, samples, observations &amp; results database (Geological Properties Database)

 One of the primary purposes of the Geological Survey of Queensland (GSQ) is to improve understanding of Queensland's resource potential.